eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

   availableDiskThreshold: 90
 ```

-To learn more about AgentConfig, please see [Iofogctl agent configuration YAML specification](../reference-iofogctl/reference-agent.html).
+To learn more about the `AgentConfig` kind, please see the [Agent management section](../agent-management/agent-configuration.html) and [Iofogctl Agent YAML specification](../reference-iofogctl/reference-agent.html).

 ## CatalogItem

-The catalog item has a very simple definition
+Microservice Catalogs can be created via the `CatalogItem` kind.

 ```yaml
 apiVersion: iofog.org/v2